University of Bolton, Deane Road, Bolton. BL3 5AB

-Civil engineers build the world according to people’s constantly evolving needs, to increasingly demanding specifications.
-The BEng (Hons) Civil Engineering is an exciting opportunity to develop a deep understanding of civil engineering’s key principles and applications – and help you build a rewarding career in the sector.
+Civil engineers build the world according to people’s constantly evolving needs and to increasingly demanding specifications.
+The University of Bolton's BEng (Hons) Civil Engineering is an exciting opportunity to develop a deep understanding of civil engineering’s key principles and applications, helping you build a rewarding career in the sector.

 Award: